Skip to main content

 You can check more tutorials here.

 Currently, the only way to see DA transaction history is via the Explorer frontend.
-Here's the link for Sepolia testnet: https://explorer.sepolia.mantle.xyz/mantle-da
+Here's the link for Mantle DA data storage: https://mantlescan.xyz/batches

 Yes.
 Once the RPC rate limit is reached, access to Explorer API will also be limited.